 She kindly shared her big, professional-strength, power list of the best of the best — from ways to recycle to organizations that will make the most of what you have to share.

 Homegoods & Furniture

 These are the classic go-to’s for donating any and all homegoods.
-Friendly advice: Schedule a pick-up in advance; Plan your de-cluttering project around your pick-up date; Inquire about any restrictions (every center has the right to refuse items based on their condition or use).
+Friendly advice: Schedule a pick-up in advance, plan your de-cluttering project around your pick-up date, and inquire about any restrictions (every center has the right to refuse items based on their condition or use).